ikrasovytskyi/owox-data-marts-v1/docs/google-sheets-connectors/reddit-ads.md

+# Reddit Ads

-# How to Import Data from Reddit Ads to Google Sheets
+How to Import Data from Reddit Ads to Google Sheets?

 This guide will walk you through the process of collecting the Reddit Ads data directly into Google Sheets.